gregberns/gregberns.github.io/code/dev/index.md

 + Assisted potential customers in proof of concept testing and pre-sales activity

+##Futher Descriptions

++ (REST API)
++ (APIs & SDKs)

+####REST API

+Built a REST API on top of existing platform, to expose existing functionality and promote further use of the underlying platform functionality.
+Most of the functionality was hidden under a SOAP API, which means that modern web apps could not easily access the data.

+By exposing the platform through a simple web interface, we could quickly develop web applications leveraging the platform's power.
+With this flexibility, we were able to deliver features to customers quickly.

 ####APIs & SDKs

 Primary developer, building the interface between InfoBurst and the SAP Business Objects Platform (BO).